Mandisa Makesini: Political career

 Makesini was re-elected to a second term in the provincial legislature in 2019.
 She unsuccessfully sought re-election as EFF provincial chairperson at the party's conference in November 2022, losing to Mapheule Liphoko in a vote that went 343 for Liphoko and 278 votes for Makesini.
-EFF President Julius Malema lamented her loss, criticising the delegates for not electing a woman to be provincial chairperson.
+EFF President Julius Malema lamented her loss, criticising the delegates for not electing a woman as provincial chairperson.

 Makesini resigned from the provincial legislature in January 2023 and was replaced by Liphoko.
 She was subsequently sworn in as a member of the National Assembly of South Africa on 8 February 2023.

+Following the 2024 general election, Makesini was appointed to take up a seat in the National Council of Provinces where she represents the Free State as the sole EFF member of the provincial delegation.